 When thinking about an ecologically friendly car, a used one will probably be the last thing that comes to mind.
 Two remarkable articles in technology publication Wired and science magazine Scientific American have effectively busted this myth and shed new light on the topic.

 According to the authors, the potential savings on petrol you’ll make with a new car are not the only thing that needs to be taken into consideration.
-Rather, the environmental footprint of a car is determined to a significant degree by the energy required for its production and its shipment to car dealers across the globe.
+Rather, the environmental footprint of a car is determined to a significant degree by the energy required for its production.
+Its shipment to car dealers across the globe is another decisive factor.
 As a study by Toyota found, these can be as high as almost a third of the total carbon dioxide produced over the lifecycle of a vehicle.
 With a second hand model, these emissions have already been accounted for.